jakob-schuster/restrander-vignette/README.md

         > output-stats.json
 ```

-Looking at `output-stats.json`, artefacts are no longer being found and quantified.
+Looking at `output-stats.json`, we see that artefacts are no longer being found and quantified.
 Also, since `"exclude-unknowns": false`, no unknowns file was created - all successfully and unsuccessfully oriented reads are included in `PCB109-restranded-new-config.fq.gz`.

+When you create a custom configuration, it's a good idea to store it with the

 ### Using different primers